HMS Lowestoffe (1697)

-Construction and Specifications
+Construction and specifications

 She was ordered on 24 December 1696 to be built at Chatham Dockyard under the guidance of Master Shipwright Robert Lee.
 She was launched on 7 August 1697.
 Her dimensions were a gundeck of 104 ft 4 in with a keel of 87 ft 8 in for tonnage calculation with a breadth of 27 ft 8 in and a depth of hold of 10 ft 4 in.
 Her builder's measure tonnage was calculated as 35688/94 tons (burthen).

 The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
 The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
 The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD) with two to three guns per side.

-Commissioned Service
+Commissioned service

 Service 1699-1722

-HMS Lowestoffe was commissioned around 1699 under the command of Captain John Underdown. she was at the Isle of Man in 1699 then sailed to the Baltic Sea in 1700.
+HMS Lowestoffe was commissioned around 1699 under the command of Captain John Underdown.
+She was at the Isle of Man in 1699 and then sailed to the Baltic Sea in 1700.
 She sailed with the Fleet in 1701/02.
 Captain Rupert Billingsley was her commander sailing to Guinea on the East Coast of Africa in 1703.
 Captain Charles Stukely took command off the Guinea coast in July 1703.
 Around July 1704 Captain George Fane took over for a voyage to New York.
 He held command until his death on 8 April 1709 then Captain George Gordon assumed command al New York.
 She participated in the capture of Port Royal on the Bay of Fundy.
 The attack occurred on the 26th and the town capitulated on the 2nd of October 1711.
 Port Royal was renamed Annapolis Royal.
 She returned Home in 1712.
-She underwent a middling repair at Sheerness at a cost of £102.14.8d during May to June 1712.
+She underwent a middling repair at Sheerness at a cost of £102.14.8d from May to June 1712.
 Upon completion she sailed to Bermuda in 1713.
 In 1717 she was under Captain Sir Hugh Middleton for service in the Baltic during 1717/18.
 She was dismantled at Portsmouth on 17 February 1722 with the intent of rebuilding as a 20-gun sixth rate.